UNINETTSigma2/documentation/files_storage/clusters.md

 ## Shared project area

-In special cases there might be a need for sharing data between projects for collaboration and possibly preventing data duplication.
+In special cases, there might be a need for sharing data between projects for collaboration and possibly preventing data duplication.

-If such a need is justified, a meta-group and it's according directory in `/cluster/shared` is created.
+If such a need is justified, a meta-group and its according directory in `/cluster/shared` is created.
 The area gets a disk quota based on the needs of the data.
 The permissions of the areas vary.
 In some cases all but a few users in the meta-group only have read-only access